Boards & Commissions

 City of Allen boards, commissions and committees advise the City Council on a variety of issues.
 The majority of appointments are for two-year terms with no term limits, although a few have three-year commitments.
 Terms are staggered, with half of the membership appointed each year.
 Terms follow the City's fiscal period and begin Oct.
 1.

 How to apply for boards, commissions and committees

 Applications are accepted June 1 through Aug.
 3, 2022.
 Residents may apply online or pick up an application in person at the City Secretary's Office on the third floor of Allen City Hall, 305 Century Parkway.
 Applicants are encouraged to attend at least one meeting of the board of interest prior to application.

 QualificationsAll qualified voters with one year of residency in the City of Allen are eligible to apply for positions with any of the council-appointed boards.

 Qualifications for the Economic Development Board also extend to non-resident applicants who have been employed in a management position for at least one year with a business or company located in Allen.
 A person appointed to the EDC Board who does not meet the residency requirement must be continuously employed in a management position by an Allen based company during the full term in office.
 (Ordinance No. 2155-4-03, Sec 2-231.
 Qualifications)

-All appointees must attend a mandatory orientation conducted by the City Secretary and City Attorney on Thursday, September 28, 2017.
+All appointees must attend a mandatory orientation conducted by the City Secretary and City Attorney.

 Access the board, commission or committee link below for meeting information, membership rosters, and meeting agendas.
 See the Code of Ordinances, Article IX - Boards and Commissions, for all applicable information.